-The public beta of iOS 13 and iPadOS dropped at the end of last month.
-Since then, several users have pointed out the surprising (and slightly alarming) range of apps asking to use Bluetooth.
+With the public release of iOS 13, (iPadOS dropped later at the end of the month,) several users have pointed out the surprising (and slightly alarming) range of apps asking for your permission to use Bluetooth.

 Google, Facebook, YouTube, and Spotify all request Bluetooth permission in iOS 13.
 But so do some banking apps, ride-sharing apps, and even food delivery apps like Dominos.